Table of Contents

 The selection of the best security camera for your business is a nuanced decision that hinges on the balance between view distance, lens size, and view angle.
 The chart serves as a guide for this decision-making process.

-For surveillance goals that prioritize wide-area coverage without the need for fine detail—such as overseeing a warehouse or a large store—a camera with a smaller lens size and wider angle would be optimal.
-This setup would allow for the monitoring of activities over a broad area with sufficient detail for general surveillance.
+For security goals that prioritize wide-area coverage without the need for fine detail—such as overseeing a warehouse or a large store—a camera with a smaller lens size and wider angle would be optimal.
+This setup would allow for the monitoring of activities over a broad area with sufficient detail for general security.

 Conversely, situations that demand high-detail monitoring at greater distances, such as observing a cashier’s station to prevent POS theft, a secure entry point, or a high-risk area, would benefit from a camera with a larger lens size and a narrower field of view.

 Selecting the appropriate FOV is critical for the effectiveness of a cloud-based security camera system.
-Solink understands this intricacy and offers a cloud video surveillance solution that leverages the FOV chart to enhance security measures.
-By aligning camera specifications with your surveillance needs, Solink ensures you have a tailored, effective security system.
+Solink understands this intricacy and offers a cloud video security solution that leverages the FOV chart to enhance security measures.
+By aligning camera specifications with your video security needs, Solink ensures you have a tailored, effective security system.
 Additionally, Solink’s platform provides valuable business insights, making it a comprehensive tool for loss prevention and enhanced security.

 Need to upgrade your business security cameras?
 Solink can source security cameras at a great price.